-- 1. Contracts for goods and services, including the provision of construction services, civil and mechanical and engineering works which have been/may be entered into between MIDI and the companies that its board members may represent (or otherwise have an interest in); - 2.
-Financing and insurance services which have been/may be provided to MIDI by the companies that its board members may represent (or otherwise have an interest in); - 3.
-Activities, including retail projects, carried on by MIDI which may compete with similar activities carried on, in the close proximity of the project by companies which its board members may represent (or otherwise have an interest in); - 4.
-Purchases of apartments by directors or by companies that board members may represent (or otherwise have an interest in); - 5.
+- 1. Contracts for goods and services, including the provision of construction services, civil and mechanical and engineering works which have been/may be entered into between MIDI p.l.c. and the companies that its board members may represent (or otherwise have an interest in); - 2.
+Financing and insurance services which have been/may be provided to MIDI p.l.c. by the companies that its board members may represent (or otherwise have an interest in); - 3.
+Activities, including retail projects, carried on by MIDI p.l.c. which may compete with similar activities carried on, in the close proximity of the project by companies which its board members may represent (or otherwise have an interest in); - 4.
+Purchases of apartments by directors or by companies that board members may represent (or otherwise have an interest in): - 5.
 Rental Agreements by directors or by companies that the board members may represent (or otherwise have an interest in).

 All contracts for goods and services, including the provision of construction services, civil and mechanical and engineering works, and any other purchases are based upon the principle of competitive bidding.
 The CEO negotiates with suppliers in order to ensure that the best quality goods and services are procured by MIDI at the least possible price.
 The Executive Committee is responsible to supervise such tendering process.
-In particular it is responsible for assisting and directing the CEO in negotiations with contractors, suppliers and service providers and is ultimately responsible for the award of such tenders.
+In particular, also with the assistance of the Project Management Advisory Committee, The Executive Committee is responsible for assisting and directing the CEO in negotiations with contractors, suppliers and service providers and is responsible for the award of tenders not exceeding the value of €2,000,000.
+Any tenders exceeding such a value are awarded by the Board.